History of Russia (1721–1796): Elizabeth of Russia, ruled 1741–1762

 As the last surviving child of Peter I, Elizabeth's reign had a certain legitimacy and the people of the empire greeted her ascension as the end of German dominated rule.
 She was more interested in politics than any of her predecessors were, although she lacked much of her father's force and drive in the political sphere.
 She was impatient and unpredictable, unwilling to rely too heavily on one adviser.

 Her administration continued much of Peter I's legacy.
 She restored the Senate's powers, abolished most domestic custom barriers, and founded the University of Moscow in 1755.
 During her reign, she ordered the building of some of the most famous structures, including the Winter Palace, although it was not completed until Catherine the Great.
 However, Elizabeth remained intent on keeping the nobility satisfied.
 During Elizabeth's reign, the nobility's control over the daily life of serfs increased: the landlord controlled who the serfs could marry.
 Indeed, the Senate passed legislation which allowed nobles to exile their serfs to Siberia.
-Despite the worsening life for the serfs, the majority of the population still saw Elizabeth as a benevolent ruler, when compared to the German brutes who dominated the court during Anna Ivanonva's and Ivan VI's reigns.
+Despite the worsening life for the serfs, the majority of the population still saw Elizabeth as a benevolent ruler, when compared to the German brutes who dominated the court during Anna Ivanovna's and Ivan VI's reigns.
 Elizabeth remained very interested in diplomacy and Russia's foreign affairs.
 Under her rule, Russia took part in the Seven Years' War from 1755 to 1762.
 Russia entered the war as an ally of Austria and France against Prussia.
 The campaign advanced successfully but ended as a result of mounting financial difficulties and Elizabeth's death in 1762.
 Her nephew and successor, Peter III (grandson of Peter I), took Russia out of the war.